 Cape Perpetua is a large forest projecting into the ocean.
-The dark cliffs, rugged edges of the lava headland and the greenery of the trees are the stark contrast in comparison to the other locations mentioned above.
+The dark cliffs, rugged edges of the lava headland, and the greenery of the trees are the stark contrast in comparison to the other locations mentioned above.

 7. Samuel h Boardman state park

 This most southern location I highly recommend is the most epic, in my opinion.
 It features giant rock formations to the left in the ocean and arching shapes by the breaking waves.
 The scenic corridor stretches over 12 miles and is filled with beautiful wonders.
-A few places to keep in mind within the state park are Cape Forrelo Loop, natural Brides to North Island Viewpoint Trail, and Secret Beach.
+A few places to keep in mind within the state park are Cape Forrelo Loop, Natural Bridges to North Island Viewpoint Trail, and Secret Beach.